+Non-Need Based Need-Based

+Academics х х

 Alumni affiliation

 Art

-Athletics X
+Athletics х

 Job skills

-ROTC X
+ROTC х

-Leadership X
+Leadership Х

-Minority status X X
+Minority status х х

-Music/drama
+Music/drama х

 Religious affiliation

-State/district residency X
+State/district residency х

+H15

-H15 If your institution has recently implemented any major financial aid policy, program, or initiative to make your institution more affordable to incoming students such as replacing loans with grants, or waiving costs for families below a certain income level please provide details below:
+If your institution has recently implemented any major financial aid policy, program, or initiative to make your institution more affordable to incoming students such as replacing loans with grants, or waiving costs for families below a certain income level please provide details below:

-The G.Wayne Clough Georgia Tech Promise Program was established in 2007 is the first of its kind offered by a public university in Georgia.
-It provides a debt-free degree to qualifying students from low-income Georgia families, filling a gap in the financial aid support system by picking up where other scholarships and financial aid options leave off, covering a student's full cost of attendance.
+The G.Wayne Clough Georgia Tech Promise Program provides a debt-free degree to qualifying students from low-income Georgia families, filling a gap in the financial aid support system by picking up where other scholarships and financial aid options leave off, covering a student's full cost of attendance.
 Awards from the G. Wayne Clough Georgia Tech Promise Program will be combined with other scholarships, grants, and a Federal Work Study job opportunity to meet the student's financial need associated with the cost of full-time resident tuition, mandatory fees, an allowance for books, standard housing, personal expenses, and meal plan.